 Paint the milk carton with the black spray paint inside and outside and set aside to dry.
 Paint the cardboard tube gray or yellow and set aside to dry.

 Cut a circle from each color of cellophane that is slightly larger than the holes in the milk carton.
-One red, one orange and one green circle is needed for a standard stoplight.
+A standard stoplight needs one red, one amber (orange) and one green circle.

 Lay the milk carton down on the work surface with the ‘lights’ up.
 Place the holiday light string inside so that one light is behind each circle.
 Test the lights to ensure they light in sequence to mimic a real traffic light.
 Allow the rest of the string to dangle down out of the milk carton.
 Use masking tape to secure the string of lights in place.